karimsammouri/karimsammouri/README.md

   <summary>Investment Calculator Mobile App</summary>

   - <a href="https://github.com/karimsammouri/MU-CSE-382/tree/main/Project03%20-%20Financial%20Calculator">View project</a>
-  - Performs arithmetic and computes the final investment balance given a starting balance, number of years, rate of return, recurring investment, and the frequency of recurring investment
+  - Mobile app that performs arithmetic and computes the final investment balance given a starting balance, number of years, rate of return, recurring investment, and the frequency of recurring investment
   - Built using C#, XAML, Microsoft's Xamarin.Forms cross-platform UI framework, and Visual Studio
   - Makes use of event handlers, grid layout, <i>ResourceDictionary</i>, and <i>Pickers</i>
   - Project submission for Miami University's CSE 382: Mobile Application Development during the Fall 2022 semester